crodrigoturner/blog/content/about.md

 Built with Eleventy and deployed on Netlify.

-The font is *IBM Plex sans* served by Google Fonts.
+The font is *Atkinson Hyperlegible* served by Google Fonts.

 Icons are served by <a href="https://fontawesome.com/v6/search?o=r&m=free">Fontawesome</a>.